- Be limited to 4 students in the lobby, and up to 2 students in each of the “wing” studios

 A socially acceptable standard of behavior is expected from all our students.
 Youth, teen, and adult students of all ages should be able to take direction, stay on task, respect the instructions of staff and instructors, and show respect for other students.
 Inappropriate behavior may result in dismissal with no refund at the sole discretion of directors.

-We maintain an audio and print library for its students.
-Items are due two weeks after you check them out and must be returned by the end of each session for library inventory.
+We maintain an audio and print library for our students.
+Items are due two weeks after you check them out and should be returned by the end of each session for library inventory.

 Rental instruments (marimbas, mbira, and djembe drums) are available to currently enrolled students on a first-come, first-served basis.
 Please inquire about rates and availability.

 We encourage our adult students to get together to play and socialize.
-Instructors and students together can facilitate this each session by selecting a date and time together and inviting other like-leveled classes to participate.
-Your instructor can open and staff the building for Jam Nights.
+Instructors and students together facilitate this each session by selecting a date and time together and inviting other like-leveled classes to participate.
+Your instructor can open and staff the building for Students Jams.

 At the end of the school-year program, we host an Annual Student Festival in which all current students are invited (and encouraged!) to play with their class.
 The Student Festival is a time for friends and family to share in the music you have been working on during the year.
 The Student Festival is normally held the last weekend of May or the first weekend of June each year.